$83,245Average Value$76Average Price per Sq Ft2Homes For Sale

-Kewanee is rich in history.
+Kewanee is rich with historical tidbits.
 The word “kewanee” comes from the Winnebago word for “prairie chicken,” referring to the birds that inhabited the land in the mid-eighteenth century.
 The town is home to Louis Thomas Reynolds, a local baseball legend, and for many years, the USDA dubbed Kewanee “The Hog Capital of the World.”
 From its historic downtown area to its vibrant local events, Kewanee is an epicenter of activity and character.
 Mark Mikenas, executive director of the Kewanee Chamber of Commerce and local resident for 63 years, speaks to the town’s unique character.
 “We have a good small-town flavor but we’re also close to much larger communities like Peoria and the Quad Cities," he says.
 "We’re too big to be a small town but we’re not big enough to be a city.
 Kewanee is right in that sweet spot.
 We’re our own little community."

 A smorgasboard of style in Kewanee